 Add 1 tablespoon of apple cider vinegar to 16 oz of water or drink it straight, as a shot (followed by a cup of water), before each meal (2 times per day).
 Start with 1 teaspoon in 16 oz of water for a few days to see if you have an adverse reaction.
 Raw, organic, unfiltered and unpasturized apple cider vinegar is what you want to use.
 I suggest the Braggs brand.
 Also, do not drink daily for more than 2 months straight.

-Apple cider vinegar can be very harsh on the teeth and throat, so you want to dilute it with water and start with 1-2 teaspoons to begin that’s ok too.
+Apple cider vinegar can be very harsh on the teeth and throat, so you want to dilute it with lemon water or just use 1-2 teaspoons, that’s ok too.
 Use a straw to avoid contact with teeth.
 Brush your teeth 30 min or so later (not right after drinking).
-Online, you will hear that most people do 1-2 teaspoons or 1-2 tablespoons, but it’s up to you.
+Online, you will hear that most people do 1-2 teaspoons or 1-2 tablespoons, but it’s up to you and your needs.
 I suggest that you do your own research and see what works for you.
-When in doubt, start off with a small amount (1 tsp in 16oz of water).
+If you’ve ever had a bad reaction to vinegar of any kind, then don’t use ACV.

-Apple Cider should be treated like a nutritional supplement, like taking vitamins or fiber.
-This is not a weight loss quick fix.
+Apple Cider should be treated like a nutritional supplement, similar to taking vitamins or fiber.
+This is not a weight loss quick fix or cure.
 It’s not a sure thing and drinking apple cider vinegar alone will not cause you to lose weight.
 You still need to eat right and embrace regular exercise if you’re looking to achieve weight loss or greater wellness, but apple cider vinegar can be a tool.
 I’ve heard from people who said that apple vinegar didn’t agree with them and their stomach was upset.
 There are medical conditions for which drinking vinegar is an absolute no no, so be aware that this is not for everyone.

 Side note: ACV diluted with water makes a great hair rinse for those of you who have natural hair.
-I’ve used it on my locs (shampoo, rinse, conditioner).
+I’ve used it on my locs (shampoo, ACV rinse, conditioner).